 Missing Completely At Random (MCAR)

-In MCAR, the probability of data being missing is the same for all the observations.
-In this case, there is no relationship between the missing data and any other values observed or unobserved (the data which is not recorded) within the given dataset.
-That is, missing values are completely independent of other data.
-There is no pattern.
+MCAR occurs when the probability of data being missing is uniform across all observations.
+There is no relationship between the missingness of data and any other observed or unobserved data within the dataset.
+This type of missing data is purely random and lacks any discernible pattern.

 Missing At Random (MAR)